 In the context of the intricacies involved in the innovative instruments, the investors may not fully understand the implications arising out of the complexity involved in such instruments.
-In order to inform the investor about complexity of such instruments, Acuité has categorized such instruments in three levels: Simple, Complex and Highly Complex.
+Inorder to inform the investor about complexity of such instruments, Acuité has categorized suchinstruments in three levels: Simple, Complex and Highly Complex.
+Acuite's categorisation of the instruments across the three categories is based on factors like variability of the returns to the investors, uncertainty in cash flow patterns, number of counterparties and general understanding of the instrument by the market.